Patient Design Studio

 myMedidata

-A patient portal that consolidates study tasks, forms, and video visits into a single experience.
-It reduces fragmentation and information overload while making participation more manageable.
+A portal that consolidates study tasks, forms, and video visits into a single experience, reducing fragmentation and information overload.

 eConsent